lewismoten/emoji/pixel-font/PACKAGE_README.md

 and a separate **Pixel Emoji Proposed** family for experimental draft characters.
 Draft sequences can change before Unicode publishes them.

+The same artwork is also used by Emoji Explorer as:

+- a rendering fallback for unsupported system emoji
+- a pixel-editor source atlas
+- the generated smiley used in the repository favicon, maskable icon, and social preview artwork

 ## Install

 ```sh